 Jim Barron, CEO, Barron Associates Worldwide, a communications strategies firm.
 Attorney, journalist, consultant, educator, and organization president, Jim has twenty-five years in business and public affairs, government, marketing and international collaboration.
 He is founder of the award-winning International Boston Initiative and Atlantic Rim Network, which have brought together business leaders, policy makers, and non-governmental groups for international programs in trade, tourism, transportation, environment, education, new technologies and health care.
 As lawyer and business consultant, Jim has represented clients on six continents, taught opinion research issues at MIT and Harvard and directed the Massachusetts Privacy Commission.

-Bob Giles has been curator of the Nieman Foundation for Journalism at Harvard University for the past decade.
-He has overseen the oldest midcareer fellowship for journalists during a turbulent time for media worldwide.
+Bob Giles served as curator of the Nieman Foundation for Journalism at Harvard University from 2000 until his retirement in 2011.
+He now lives with his wife, Nancy, in Traverse City, Michigan.
+As curator, he oversaw the oldest midcareer fellowship for journalists during a turbulent time for the news media worldwide.
 Under his leadership, the foundation created the Nieman Journalism Lab to foster collaboration on creating and promoting quality journalism in the internet age.
-In addition, Nieman Reports, the foundation’s quarterly magazine, has expanded its online reach.
+He planned and directed the expansion of Walter Lippmann House, home of the Nieman Foundation, adding a seminar room and library.
+In addition, Nieman Reports, the foundation’s quarterly magazine, expanded its online reach.
 Bob spent more than 40 years in the newspaper business.
-His career included stints as editor and publisher of the Detroit News, which he left in 1997 to become senior vice president of The Freedom Forum, a nonpartisan, international foundation dedicated to freedom of speech and of the press.
-Two newspapers won Pulitzer Prizes under his editorship: the Beacon Journal in 1971, when he was managing editor, and the Detroit News won in 1994, when Giles was editor.
-Giles won the Scripps-Howard Foundation's Distinguished Journalism Citation in 1978 for "outstanding public service in the cause of the First Amendment" and is the author of "Newsroom Management: A Guide to Theory and Practice."
+His career included stints as editor and publisher of The Detroit News, which he left in 1997 to become senior vice president of The Freedom Forum, a nonpartisan, international foundation dedicated to freedom of speech and of the press.
+Two newspapers won Pulitzer Prizes under his editorship: the Beacon Journal in 1971 for coverage of the campus shootings at Kent State University, when he was managing editor, and the Detroit News in 1994, when Giles was editor.
+Giles won the Scripps-Howard Foundation’s Distinguished Journalism Citation in 1978 for “outstanding public service in the cause of the First Amendment.”
+He is the author of “Newsroom Management: A Guide to Theory and Practice.”

 David B. Musket has been following developments in the pharmaceutical and medical device industries for over 25 years.
 From May 1984 to May 1989, Musket was an Associate Analyst and then Vice President in the Equities Research Division of Goldman Sachs & Co. sharing responsibility for research and investment banking coverage of the pharmaceutical industry.
 While Musket was at Goldman, this team was consistently ranked among the top in the industry polls conducted by Institutional Investor and the Greenwich Survey.
 In 1991 he founded Musket Research Associates, a venture banking firm focused exclusively on financing and investing in emerging healthcare companies.
 In 1996 he co-founded ProMed Partners, a healthcare-focused investment fund.
 He is still actively involved with both of these entities.Musket's scientific training included over four years in a doctoral program in Pharmacology and Neurobiology at Cornell University Medical College before he joined Goldman Sachs & Co.
 His undergraduate education was completed at Boston College (Phi Beta Kappa, summa cum laude).
 He has served on the Boards of several private and public companies and is currently on the board of TherOx, Inc. Since 2002 Musket has also served as a member of the Advisory Council of the Harvard/MIT Health Sciences and Technology program as well as its Biomedical Enterprise Program.

-Doug Struck is Journalist in Residence and associate chairman of the Journalism Department at Emerson College in Boston.
+Doug Struck is a Senior Journalist-in-Residence in the Journalism Department of Emerson College in Boston.
 He has been a journalist for more than 30 years, most of that on the foreign and national staffs of the Washington Post and Baltimore Sun.
 He has reported from six continents and all 50 of the United States He ran bureaus in the Middle East, Tokyo and Toronto.
 Struck reported from Iraq on more than a dozen assignments over 14 years, and reported on conflicts in Afghanistan, the West Bank, Lebanon, East Timor, the southern Philippines and Sudan.
 From Canada, he specialized in global warming issues, roaming from the Arctic to Greenland icecaps to glaciers on the Andes mountains, and now writes on environmental issues.
 He was a Nieman Fellow at Harvard University in 2003-2004, a Pulitzer Prize finalist in 2002 and shared the Overseas Press Club Award in Investigative Journalism in 2000.
 He was a fellow at George Washington University in 1998-1999, worked at the Harvard Center for the Environment in 2008 and taught journalism at Boston University in 2008 and 2009.

 Bill Wheatley is a journalism consultant and former executive vice president of NBC News.
 He serves as an adjunct professor at the Graduate School of Journalism at Columbia University.
-At NBC, Mr. Wheatley had executive responsibility for the network's domestic and international news gathering and for its hard-news programs.
-He also served for five years as executive producer of NBC Nightly News and was closely associated with NBC's coverage of U.S. politics, overseeing the network's efforts in a half-dozen Presidential elections.
+At NBC, Mr. Wheatley had executive responsibility for the network’s domestic and international news gathering and for its hard-news programs.
+He also served for five years as executive producer of NBC Nightly News and was closely associated with NBC’s coverage of U.S. politics, overseeing the network’s efforts in a half-dozen Presidential elections.
 He interrupted his career at NBC twice to study at Harvard University, as a Nieman Fellow studying American social history and as a Shorenstein Fellow studying Presidential leadership.
-Mr. Wheatley is a former president of the advisory committees of the Nieman Foundation and a member of the visiting committee of the Boston University College of Communication.
-He is the chairman of the jury of the Alfred I. duPont-Columbia University awards in broadcast and digital journalism.
-Mr. Wheatley holds a bachelor's degree in History from Boston College and a master's degree in Broadcasting from Boston University.
+Mr. Wheatley is a former president of the advisory committee of the Nieman Foundation and is currently chairman of the visiting committee of the Boston University College of Communication.
+He has served as chairman of the jury of the Alfred I. duPont-Columbia University awards in broadcast and digital journalism.
+Mr. Wheatley holds a bachelor’s degree in History from Boston College and a master’s degree in Broadcasting from Boston University.
 He was born and raised in New York City.

 John Willson is a nationally recognized expert in corporate environmental, health and safety (EHS) management, with 32 years consulting experience.
 He leads John Willson Associates, Inc. based in Lexington, Massachusetts.Prior to forming John Willson Associates in January 1999, he spent the previous 13 years (1986-1998) at Arthur D. Little Inc. of Cambridge, Massachusetts, where he was a Vice President of EHS Consulting and led the firm’s global EHS Management Practice.John specializes in helping companies strengthen their environmental performance while aligning EHS strategy more closely with business goals; developing and/or redesigning EHS work processes and management systems; improving EHS organizational effectiveness; reducing unnecessary EHS-related costs and liabilities; building better EHS performance measurement capabilities; and gaining added business value by integrating EHS considerations directly into corporate planning and decision making.While at Arthur D. Little his clients included more than eighty Fortune 500 companies as well as other leading multinationals across a wide range of industry sectors --- oil, chemicals and petrochemicals, pharmaceuticals and health care products, aerospace and defense, computers and electronics, telecommunications, food products, consumer goods, electric and gas utilities, and solid and hazardous waste treatment and disposal services.John received his MBA in Finance from the University of Chicago Graduate School of Business (1968) and holds an A.B. degree cum laude from Harvard (1963).